dqureshiumar/property-selling-website-lararvel/README.md

  > Instamojo API keys to put in .env file

 # Steps to run the project
-  1. navigate to the project folder using CMD or Terminal and run the following command composer update
+  1. Navigate to the project folder using CMD or Terminal and run the following command composer update
   2. Create a Database and run php artisan migrate using CMD or Terminal
   3. Finally run php artisan serve.....
 Your project will be available adt 127.0.0.1:8000